-The modern pop-up toaster was invented in 1919.
-Charles Strite, who was a mechanic in Minnesota, got fed up with cafeterias served burnt toast, which led him to his interest regarding toasters.
-He patented the pop-up toaster in 1921 and started the Waters Genter Company in order to manufacture his invention.
-Strite wished to sell his toaster to restaurants to improve the quality of their service.
+The modern pop-up toaster was invented in 1919 by Charles Strite.
+He was a mechanic from Minnesota who got fed up with cafeterias serving burnt toast, which led him to his interest in toasters.
+He patented the pop-up toaster in 1921 and started selling them to restaurants at first.
+That’s because his main goal was to sell his toaster to restaurants to improve the quality of their service.

 I made a separate article on this topic since it’s quite an interesting story.
 Feel free to check out my article about Charles Strite and how and why he invented the first pop-up toaster.

 The first four-slice toaster was invented in 1958.
 There’s no reliable information on who invented it.

 The first four-slice toaster offered for sale was so expensive, most consumers were unable to purchase it.
 Back then, a toaster cost between $5 to $25, depending on the type of toaster.